 When staying in Venice during your 10 day Italy itinerary, we highly recommend staying in the city center!
-There are a variety of hotel and Airbnb options in Venice ranging from the budget $40 a night places to luxury $300 a night hotels.
+There are a variety of hotel and Airbnb options in Venice ranging from the budget $70 a night places to luxury $300 a night hotels.
 Please don’t forget to check out our VERY detailed guide on Exactly Where To Stay In Venice Italy!
-There is something for everyone when planning your stay during 10 days in Italy so choose an accommodation that feels right to you.
+There is something for everyone when planning your stay during 10 days in Italy so choose the accommodation that feels right to you.
 We recommend staying near Saint Mark’s Basilica or the Rialto Bridge.
 No matter where you decide to stay, you are in Venice and that is something to celebrate!
-Book Venice Accommodations here!

 How Long To Stay In Venice During Your Italy Itinerary: